Definition and Causes:

 - Blood pressure, pulse, temperature

-- Colour changes in skin, finger fingertipsbeds) toes
+- Colour changes in the skin, finger fingertips beds) toes

 - Check for swelling of the ankles